-Use a microfiber cloth on high gloss surfaces or vehicle displays.
-First, use a soft bristle brush to remove dirt that can scratch the surface.
-Then gently clean by rubbing with a microfiber cloth.
+For vehicles with high gloss surfaces or vehicle displays, use a microfiber cloth to wipe surfaces.
+Before wiping the surface with the microfiber cloth, use a soft bristle brush to remove dirt that could scratch the surface.
+Then use the microfiber cloth by gently rubbing to clean.
 Never use window cleaners or solvents.
 Periodically hand wash the microfiber cloth separately, using mild soap.
 Do not use bleach or fabric softener.
 Rinse thoroughly and air dry before next use.